-If none of the fix worked for you, you can try to restart the SSH server or rebooting the servers.
+If none of the fixes worked, you could try to restart the SSH server or reboot the servers.

-If your server was setup by someone else, the possibility is that they may have moved the default port as per their convenience.
-Contact and ask for the configuration nodes to get better idea of the ports.
+If your server was set up by someone else, the possibility is that they may have moved the default port as per their convenience.
+Contact and ask for the configuration nodes to get a better idea of the ports.

 If you are using a fully managed server, contact support.
 If the issue is from the hosting provider’s end, the system administrator will fix the issue.

-Last but not the least, start using other alternatives to Putty such as other SH terminals can help you in case you encounter an error which is specific to PuTTY.
+Last but not the least, start using other alternatives to Putty, such as other SH terminals, in case you encounter an error that is specific to PuTTY.

-The Putty Fatal error “Network error: connection refused error can occur due to several reasons and I have tried to list the most common problems and solutions for the same.
+The Putty Fatal error “Network error: connection refused error can occur due to several reasons, and we have tried to list the most common problems and solutions for the same.

 However, if the fixes listed in this article don’t work for you, you may ask in forums related to your device or OS on which the error is appearing.

-Do let us now if any of the fixes worked for you or if you have a solution that is not listed in the article in the comments below.
+Do let us know if any of the fixes worked for you or if you have a solution that is not listed in the article in the comments below.